Solution overview

 UL: Power over Ethernet (PoE) shall be over Ethernet IEEE 802.3af/802.3at Type 1 Class 3 or Power over Ethernet Plus (PoE+) IEEE 802.3at Type 2 Class 4 power limited injector that provides 44–57 V DC, 15.4 W / 30 W. Power over Ethernet (PoE) has been evaluated by UL with AXIS T8133 Midspan 30 W 1-port.

 This device can be powered by either PoE or DC input.
-When both are connected, PoE gets the priority.
-When PoE is dropped off, it automatically falls back to DC input.
-See Power connector.
+See Network connector and Power connector.

 Reader connector